AdaCore/learn/content/courses/intro-to-ada/chapters/standard_library_containers.rst

        Put_Line ("Adding element with value 9 (before 10)...");

        --
-       --  Using V.Insert to insert element into vector --
+       --  Using V.Insert to insert the element
+       --  into the vector
+       --
        C := V.Find (10);
        if C /= No_Element then